patilankita79/FullStack_RealTimePollingApplication/README.md

     - cors
       - To let people from other domain make request without having issue
     - mongoose

+    ```
+    npm install express body-parser pusher cors mongoose --save
+    ```
-  - Create app.js file with the command => touch app.js
+  - Create app.js file with the command => touch app.js.
+In this, create basic express server
   - Create a public folder and create index.html inside public folder.
 Create the front-end form using materialize css
   - Create routes folder which will contain all the routes

  **2. Front-end JavaScript**<br>
-   - When user hits VOTE button, it needs to make request to backend ('/poll' endpoint) and pusher will trigger an event that we will subscribe to on front-end and we will get the points and OS that is submitted along with the message
+   - When user hits VOTE button, it needs to make request to backend ('/poll' endpoint) and pusher will trigger an event that will be subscribed to on front-end and we will get the points and OS that was submitted along with the message.

 <hr>